Wall Street tumbles on worries about corporate profits

 Nearly everyone is expecting the Fed to raise its key overnight interest rate by 0.25 percentage points on Feb.
 1. That would be another downshift in the size of the Fed’s rate hikes, down from 0.50 points last month and four straight increases of 0.75 points earlier.
 A slowdown in inflation since a summertime peak is raising hopes for the Fed to apply less additional pressure on the economy.

 Many investors expect inflation to keep cooling, and they’re betting on the Fed to actually begin cutting interest rates toward the end of this year.
-The Federal Reserve, meanwhile, has been adamant that it won’t, and wants to keep rates high to ensure high inflation is truly stamped out.
+The Federal Reserve, meanwhile, has been adamant that it won’t.
+It says it wants to keep rates high at least through the end of the year to ensure high inflation is truly stamped out.

 Higher rates hurt the economy by making it more expensive for businesses and households to borrow.
 They also hurt prices for stocks and other investments.